 Hardwood flooring could be not only the most important choice you ever make for your home, it could also be the last floor covering you have installed.
 The fact is, the benefits offered in this material make it an excellent choice, especially for the homeowner that is especially attentive to details.
 It's true that it isn't the perfect material for every single room in your home, but it's well worth the budget and effort for those rooms that are.

 has a full line of floor coverings in this niche to choose from.
 Additionally, our flooring professionals can help make the process seem a little less overwhelming, by answering any questions you have about this material, and matching you with the best options for your own particular needs.
-Our showroom is located in Seattle, WA, and we service the entire greater Seattle area, with a showroom on Aurora Ave in North Seattle.
+Our showroom is located in Seattle, WA and Kent, WA, and we service the entire greater Seattle area, with a showroom on Aurora Ave in North Seattle.
 We invite you to stop by to see for yourself why this is a floor covering you simply must consider.

 First of all, let's consider your most basic options.
 When it comes to hardwood floors, there are both solid wood, and engineered wood.
 The solid option is one piece of wood, all the way through, while engineered features a veneer of real wood on various backing materials.
 So what's the difference?